microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualappointment-sendvirtualappointmentsms.md

 ## Request body

-In the request body, supply a JSON object with the following parameters:
+In the request body, supply a JSON object with the following parameters.

 |Parameter|Type|Description|
 |:---|:---|:---|